viv-bad/space-application/future_work.md

   ```

-- Then, I would look to update the Astronaut model to add a foreign key relationship between astronauts and missions:
+- Then, I would look to update the Astronaut model (below) to add a foreign key relationship between astronauts and missions:

   ```
   class Astronaut(Base):